Special Education Needs & Disability (SEND)

 How will we support your child’s transition before and after secondary school?

 We liaise with all our feeder schools and try to visit students who may benefit from additional support with their transition.
 On occasions, ‘taster’ sessions can be organised.
-All students attend an induction day during the summer term prior to their starting in year 10.

 For students leaving us: